aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 description: The Amplify CLI provides GraphQL directives to enhance your schema with additional capabilities, such as custom indexes, authorization rules, function triggers and more.
 ---

-The Amplify CLI provides GraphQL directives to enhance your schema with additional capabilities, such as custom indexes, authorization rules, function triggers and more.
+The Amplify CLI provides GraphQL directives to enhance your schema with additional capabilities such as custom indexes, authorization rules, function triggers, and more.

 ## Amplify-provided directives